walston10/certifystack/public/content/security-plus/lessons/lesson-01.md

 Master these fundamentals, and complex security topics become logical extensions of simple principles.
 Miss them, and you'll be forever confused about why certain controls exist and when to apply them.
 Let's build your security foundation.

+---

-The CIA Triad: Security's Core Framework
+## The CIA Triad: Security's Core Framework

 The CIA Triad isn't a government agency—it's three fundamental goals that every security measure exists to protect.
 Every security technology, policy, and procedure you'll encounter on the Security+ exam ultimately serves one or more of these principles.

-Confidentiality: Keeping Secrets Secret Confidentiality ensures information is accessible only to those authorized to see it.
+### Confidentiality: Keeping Secrets Secret

+Confidentiality ensures information is accessible only to those authorized to see it.
 If you shouldn't see it, you can't see it.

-Real-world confidentiality:
+**Real-world confidentiality:**

-Medical records visible only to treating physicians Salary information accessible only to HR and management Trade secrets protected from competitors
+- Medical records visible only to treating physicians
+- Salary information accessible only to HR and management
+- Trade secrets protected from competitors
-Personal photos shared only with family
+- Personal photos shared only with family
-Credit card numbers masked except for last four digits
+- Credit card numbers masked except for last four digits

-Threats to confidentiality:
+**Threats to confidentiality:**

-Data breaches exposing customer information Unauthorized employees accessing files outside their role Shoulder surfing (someone watching you type passwords) Eavesdropping on network traffic
+- Data breaches exposing customer information
+- Unauthorized employees accessing files outside their role
+- Shoulder surfing (someone watching you type passwords)
+- Eavesdropping on network traffic
-Lost laptops containing unencrypted data
+- Lost laptops containing unencrypted data

-Controls protecting confidentiality:
+**Controls protecting confidentiality:**

-Encryption (scrambles data so only key holders can read it) Access controls (permissions limiting who sees what) Classification labels (marking sensitivity levels) Physical security (locked server rooms)
+- Encryption (scrambles data so only key holders can read it)
+- Access controls (permissions limiting who sees what)
+- Classification labels (marking sensitivity levels)
+- Physical security (locked server rooms)
-Data masking (hiding portions of sensitive data)
+- Data masking (hiding portions of sensitive data)

 Picture a hospital.
 Confidentiality means the receptionist can see your name and appointment time but not your HIV test results.
 The billing department sees your insurance information but not your psychiatric evaluations.
 Your doctor sees everything relevant to your care.
 Each person sees exactly what their role requires—nothing more.

-Integrity: Trusting That Data Is Accurate
+### Integrity: Trusting That Data Is Accurate

 Integrity ensures information hasn't been modified by unauthorized parties.
 What you're looking at is exactly what was created or sent—nobody tampered with it.

-Real-world integrity:
+**Real-world integrity:**

-Bank balance showing actual transactions (not modified by attackers) Contracts matching what both parties signed
+- Bank balance showing actual transactions (not modified by attackers)
+- Contracts matching what both parties signed
-Software downloads matching publisher's original files Medical prescriptions unchanged since doctor wrote them Financial reports reflecting actual company performance
+- Software downloads matching publisher's original files
+- Medical prescriptions unchanged since doctor wrote them
+- Financial reports reflecting actual company performance

-Threats to integrity:
+**Threats to integrity:**

-Malware modifying files
+- Malware modifying files
-Man-in-the-middle attacks altering communications Database record tampering
+- Man-in-the-middle attacks altering communications
+- Database record tampering
-Unauthorized configuration changes
+- Unauthorized configuration changes
-Forged documents
+- Forged documents

-Controls protecting integrity:
+**Controls protecting integrity:**

-Hashing (creating fingerprints to detect changes) Digital signatures (proving who created/approved something) Version control (tracking all changes)
+- Hashing (creating fingerprints to detect changes)
+- Digital signatures (proving who created/approved something)
+- Version control (tracking all changes)
-Access controls (limiting who can modify)
+- Access controls (limiting who can modify)
-Audit logs (recording what changed, when, and by whom)
+- Audit logs (recording what changed, when, and by whom)

 Picture wire transfer instructions.
 You email your bank requesting $50,000 sent to account 12345.
 If an attacker intercepts that email and changes the account number to 67890 (their account), the bank sends your money to criminals.
 Integrity controls (like digital signatures or callback verification) ensure the instructions received match the instructions sent.

-Availability: Access When Needed
+### Availability: Access When Needed

 Availability ensures authorized users can access information and systems when they need them.
 The most secure system in the world is useless if legitimate users can't get in.

-Real-world availability:
+**Real-world availability:**

-911 systems answering emergency calls
+- 911 systems answering emergency calls
-E-commerce sites processing orders during holiday sales ATMs dispensing cash when customers need it
+- E-commerce sites processing orders during holiday sales
+- ATMs dispensing cash when customers need it
-Email servers delivering messages without delay Hospital systems accessible during patient emergencies
+- Email servers delivering messages without delay
+- Hospital systems accessible during patient emergencies

-Threats to availability:
+**Threats to availability:**

-DDoS attacks overwhelming servers with traffic Ransomware encrypting files until payment
+- DDoS attacks overwhelming servers with traffic
+- Ransomware encrypting files until payment
-Hardware failures crashing systems
+- Hardware failures crashing systems
-Natural disasters destroying data centers
+- Natural disasters destroying data centers
-Power outages
+- Power outages
-Accidental deletion
+- Accidental deletion

-Controls protecting availability:
+**Controls protecting availability:**

-Redundancy (backup systems ready to take over)
+- Redundancy (backup systems ready to take over)
-Load balancing (distributing traffic across multiple servers) Backups (copies to restore from)
+- Load balancing (distributing traffic across multiple servers)
+- Backups (copies to restore from)
-Disaster recovery plans (procedures when things fail) DDoS mitigation services
+- Disaster recovery plans (procedures when things fail)
+- DDoS mitigation services
-Uninterruptible power supplies (UPS)
+- Uninterruptible power supplies (UPS)

 Picture an e-commerce site on Black Friday.
 Millions of shoppers flood the site.
 Without availability controls (load balancers, scalable servers, DDoS protection), the site crashes—losing millions in sales and damaging customer trust.
 Availability ensures systems handle demand and recover quickly from failures.

-The Triad in Balance
+### The Triad in Balance

 Here's what makes security challenging: these three goals often conflict.

-Confidentiality vs. Availability: Extreme confidentiality (requiring 5-factor authentication through three separate systems) makes data highly protected but nearly impossible to access quickly.
+**Confidentiality vs. Availability:** Extreme confidentiality (requiring 5-factor authentication through three separate systems) makes data highly protected but nearly impossible to access quickly.
 Emergency room doctors need patient records NOW, not after 10 minutes of authentication.

-Integrity vs. Availability: Extensive integrity checking (verifying every packet, validating every transaction, requiring multiple approvals) slows systems dramatically.
+**Integrity vs. Availability:** Extensive integrity checking (verifying every packet, validating every transaction, requiring multiple approvals) slows systems dramatically.
 Real-time trading systems can't wait for committee approval on each trade.

-Confidentiality vs. Integrity: Some audit logging needed for integrity (tracking who accessed what) can itself become a confidentiality risk (the logs reveal sensitive access patterns).
+**Confidentiality vs. Integrity:** Some audit logging needed for integrity (tracking who accessed what) can itself become a confidentiality risk (the logs reveal sensitive access patterns).

 Security professionals constantly balance these tensions based on organizational needs.
 A nuclear facility prioritizes confidentiality and integrity over availability—better for systems to be inaccessible than for weapons data to leak.
 A hospital emergency system prioritizes availability—doctors must access records immediately even if it means slightly relaxed confidentiality controls in emergencies.

-💡 Memory Trick: Remember CIA like a protective triangle.
+💡 **Memory Trick:** Remember CIA like a protective triangle.
 Remove any side and the shape collapses.
 Security requires all three—missing any one creates fundamental weakness.

+---

-Beyond the Triad: Non-Repudiation and AAA
+## Beyond the Triad: Non-Repudiation and AAA

 Two additional concepts complete the security fundamentals picture.

-Non-Repudiation: No Denying Actions
+### Non-Repudiation: No Denying Actions
 Non-repudiation ensures someone cannot deny having performed an action.
 Once you did it, you can't credibly claim you didn't.
 Why it matters:
 Picture an employee initiating a $500,000 wire transfer, then claiming "I never authorized that—someone else must have used my credentials."
 Without non-repudiation, the organization can't prove who actually made the request.